electricimp/Usb/README.md

 | --- | --------- | -------- | ----------- |
 | *eventName* | String | Yes | The string name of the event to unsubscribe from.|

 #### _onEvent(*eventName, eventdetails*)

-This is used internal to your class to emit events.
+This method is an internal class funciton used to emit events.
 The user is able to subscribe to these events using the `on` method defined in the public functions above.

 | Key | Data Type | Required | Description |
 | --- | --------- | -------- | ----------- |